Trying to decide on an insulation resistance tester? Not sure exactly which model, what features, or what output test voltage you need?

 When thinking about the environment for testing, ask yourself these questions:

-Some insulation resistance testers can be relatively large and not very portable, while others can be easily carried.
+Some insulation resistance testers can be relatively large and not very portable, while others can be carried easily.

-HVAC service technicians not only test for failed insulation, but also commonly test for open fuses and failed capacitors.
-Technicians who often perform voltage checks, capacitor checks, temperature measurements and insulation resistance tests may prefer a test tool that combines all these functions into one instrument.
-Such test instruments are available.
+HVAC service technicians not only test for failed insulation, but they also commonly test for open fuses and failed capacitors.
+Technicians who often perform voltage checks, capacitor checks, temperature measurements, and insulation resistance tests may prefer a test tool that combines all these functions into one instrument.

 What you learn from an insulation resistance test